BACK YARD

 THE PRACTICE OF THE PRESENCE OF GOD

-I often bring to mind the lesson of the life of Brother Lawrence, and from him I derive my primary spiritual practice, and that is "The Practice of the Presence of God," which is also the name of the book credited to him.
+I daily bring to mind the lesson of the life of Brother Lawrence, and from him I derive my primary spiritual practice, and that is "The Practice of the Presence of God," which is also the name of the book credited to him.

 Brother Lawrence was considered unfit for the high class job of being a priest or even a monk in the choir.
 Apparently, his intellectual and musical gifts were sparse.
 He usually found himself washing pots and pans in the kitchen, and it is in this lowly occupation that he found The Lord.

 I seldom have help in my home and am often slaving over the dishes, which take me a very long time to finish because I am unable to stand for long periods of time, due to my bad knees and feet.
-(In fact, all my joints are my enemies, thanks to an inherited condition.)
+(In fact, all my joints are my enemies, thanks to an inherited conditions.)
 I conjure up the humble attitude of Brother Lawrence while in this occupation, especially when I survey the mess that usually greets me.

 The Happy Hermit